galaxyproject/video-lectures/README.md

 ```

 ---
-title: "How to build a wonderful presentation"
+title: "An awesome presentation"
 author: "Miss Bumblebee"
----
+layout: true
+lang: en-GB
+keywords: ["training", "workshop"]
+...

 ```

 In Pandoc, One Basic structure of the document is the header.
 It contains metadata about the document, and generally require a title, date, and authors.
 It is used to build a cover slide containing the metadata.
 For the moment, this slide is deactivated because it causes problems with the parsing looking for speech paragraphs.
 The video cannot be built with a discordance between the number of slides and the lines of text.
 As we cannot modify the title slide, we can't  generate enough lines for the voice.